 The bane of every writer’s existence is writer’s block, but what is it?
 Google defines it as:

-the condition of being unable to think of what to write or how to proceed with writing.
+The condition of being unable to think of what to write or how to proceed with writing.

 Some argue there are many different types of writer’s block, but for the sake of this post, I’m going to be referring exclusively to the above definition as it pertains to myself.

-Put simply; it doesn’t bother me.
+Put simply, it doesn’t bother me.

-Disclaimer: This post is about my personal experiences as a writer, and I am aware that I am weird as fuck and my personal opinions/outlook do not pertain to the general public.
+Disclaimer: This post is about my personal experiences as a writer, and I am aware that I am weird as fuck, and my personal opinions/outlook do not pertain to the general public.

 But writer’s block is very real for some.
-Maybe you have a premise, but no idea how to execute it, or maybe you love writing and want to write, but the inspiration bank is empty.
+Maybe you have a premise but no idea of how to execute it, or maybe you love writing and want to write, but the inspiration bank is empty.
 Coming up with a creative and original idea for a story isn’t easy for some people.
 Maybe you’re a pantser, and your story started with gusto, but you burn out in the middle and don’t know how to finish it.
 Sometimes the Muse is a stubborn fickle bitch who takes a vacation and leaves you stranded with nothing but an empty page on a word processor.
 It can happen to anyone, and in those cases, yes, that’s writer’s block.